ccat-cmu/18739-picoctf-challenge-1/README.md

 This challenge requires understanding of stack layout, memory alignment and parameter location on a 64-bit machine.
 C source code and executable are provided to player for necessary information.

-A python script is provided to solve the challenge on an ARM64 environment.
-For other architecture, simply update the parameter offset.
+A python script is provided to solve the challenge on an AMD64 environment.
+For ARM64, simply comment out the different parameter and padding value in the script.
+Note that the executable is for AMD64.